d-val/cognitive_battery_benchmark/README.md

 ## Module Structure

-The structure of the 'nguyen_cognitive_battery' folder is as follows:
+The structure of the 'cognitive_battery_benchmark' folder is as follows:

 - aithor_test.py: core movements/instruction for the AITHOR agent to perform 3 pots 1 egg
 - util.py: helper functions for agent movements